Imperial units: Natural equivalents

-The 1824 Act of Parliament defined the yard and pound by reference to the prototype standards, and it also defined the values of certain physical constants, to make provision for re-creation of the standards if they were to be damaged.
+The 1824 Act of Parliament defined the yard, pound and gallon by reference to the prototype standards, naming the prototypes the Imperial Standard Yard, the Imperial Standard Troy Pound and the Imperial Standard Gallon, and it also defined the values of certain physical constants, to make provision for re-creation of the standards if they were to be damaged.
 For the yard, the length of a pendulum beating seconds at the latitude of Greenwich at mean sea level in vacuo was defined as 39.1393 inches.
 For the pound, the mass of a cubic inch of distilled water at an atmospheric pressure of 30 inches of mercury and a temperature of 62° Fahrenheit was defined as 252.458 grains, with there being 7,000 grains per pound.

 Following the destruction of the original prototypes in the 1834 Houses of Parliament fire, it proved impossible to recreate the standards from these definitions, and a new Weights and Measures Act 1855 was passed which permitted the recreation of the prototypes from recognized secondary standards.